DPDK/dpdk/doc/guides/nics/sfc_efx.rst

 Tunnels support
 ---------------

-NVGRE, VXLAN and GENEVE tunnels are supported on SFN8xxx family adapters with full-feature firmware variant running.
+NVGRE, VXLAN and GENEVE tunnels are supported on SFN8xxx and X2xxx family adapters with full-feature firmware variant running.
 **sfboot** should be used to configure NIC to run full-feature firmware variant.
 See Solarflare Server Adapter User's Guide for details.

-SFN8xxx family adapters provide either inner or outer packet classes.
+SFN8xxx and X2xxx family adapters provide either inner or outer packet classes.
 If adapter firmware advertises support for tunnels then the PMD configures the hardware to report inner classes, and outer classes are not reported in received packets.
 However, for VXLAN and GENEVE tunnels the PMD does report UDP as the outer layer 4 packet type.

-SFN8xxx family adapters report GENEVE packets as VXLAN.
+SFN8xxx and X2xxx family adapters report GENEVE packets as VXLAN.
 If UDP ports are configured for only one tunnel type then it is safe to treat VXLAN packet type indication as the corresponding UDP tunnel type.